The Rising Tide

 Our oceans are warming and expanding causing an increase in hurricanes, tsunamis, tornados, flooding and soil erosion.

-This project, The Rising Tide: Sinking Earth, will focus on locations throughout the world that are experiencing the effects of coastal soil erosion due to climate change.
-It will include the Florida Keys, Chesapeake Bay, the South Pacific Islands, Bangladesh, and more.
+This project, The Rising Tide, will focus on locations throughout the world that are experiencing the effects of coastal soil erosion due to climate change.
+It will include the Florida Keys, Chesapeake Bay, the Pacific Islands, Bangladesh, and more.

 In each location I will interview and photograph people that are facing displacement, photographing the beauty of these areas that will disappear and creating installations from the debris that has washed ashore.

 This project will culminate with film, a monograph and an exhibition, which will include photographs of these areas, portraits of individuals that have been affected by these events, and multiple installations.